 Travel and subsistence (T&S) schemes

-Travel and subsistence schemes can breach the GLA’s licensing standards.
+Travel and subsistence schemes can breach the GLAA’s licensing standards.

 It is vital that any business operating, participating in, or intending to operate or participate in a scheme, reviews the following information.

 GLA Brief 39 provides information on how the licensing standards affects businesses operating travel and subsistence schemes in general.
-The GLA is aware that there are various schemes being operated.
+We aware that there are various schemes being operated.
 Therefore, you should check that the particular scheme in place complies with the relevant licensing standards.

 Pay day by pay day tax relief model

-The GLA does not consider pay day by pay day tax relief models to be compliant with the GLA’s licensing standards.
+The GLAA does not consider pay day by pay day tax relief models to be compliant with the licensing standards.
 In particular they are likely to breach licensing standard 2.1 and licensing standard 2.2.

 Find out more...